dsteindo/palworld-save-cleaner/README.md

 This is a small project where I want to play around and clean pal references in save files that are unassigned.<br>
 Background for these unassigned references is selling/condensing pals and the game not picking up the changes correctly.

+## Support

+Tested with and supports Palworld steam version 0.1.5.1

 ## Requirements

 - Python via Windows App Store